littleosbook/littleosbook/user_mode.md

 same segment selector as `ss`.
 They can be set the ordinary way, with the `mov` assembly instruction.

-You are now ready to execute `iret`.
-If everything has been set up right, you should now have a kernel that can enter user mode.
+We are now ready to execute `iret`.
+If everything has been set up right, we should now have a kernel that can enter user mode.

 ## Using C for User Mode Programs

+When C is used as the programming language for user mode programs, it is important to think about the structure of the file that will be the result of the compilation.

-The kernel is compiled as an ELF [@wiki:elf] binary, which is a format that features for more functionality than flat binary.
-The reason we can use ELF for the kernel is that GRUB knows how to parse the ELF structure.
+The reason we can use ELF [@wiki:elf] as the file format for for the kernel executable is because GRUB knows how to parse and interpret the ELF file format.

-If we implement an ELF parser, we can compile the user mode programs into ELF binaries as well.
+If we implemented an ELF parser, we could compile the user mode programs into ELF binaries as well.
 We leave this as an exercise for the reader.

-One thing we can do to make it easier to develop user mode programs is to allow them to be written in C, but still compile them to flat binaries.
-In C the layout of the generated code is more unpredictable and the entry point, `main`, might not be at offset 0.
-One way to work around this is to add a few assembly lines placed at offset 0 which calls `main`:
+One thing we can do to make it easier to develop user mode programs is to allow the programs to be written in C, but compile them to flat binaries instead of ELF binaries.
+In C the layout of the generated code is more unpredictable and the entry point, `main`, might not be at offset 0 in the binary.
+One common way to work around this is to add a few assembly lines placed at offset 0 which calls `main`:

 ~~~ {.nasm}
     extern main